 The Secret to Crispy Baked Sweet Potato Wedges

 There are two factors that make a HUGE difference to the crispiness of sweet potato wedges.

 - Firstly, you must never overcrowd the pan.
-When you pile a pan full of vegetables (or anything for that matter) and overcrowd it, you prevent airflow in the oven end up steaming instead of roasting.
+When you pile a pan full of vegetables (or anything for that matter) and overcrowd it, you prevent airflow in the oven and end up steaming instead of roasting.
 It’s better to make two trays instead of one big tray of wedges in order to allow proper airflow.

-Time and Temperature is Key
+Time and Temperature are Key

 After many trials, I’ve nailed the perfect time and temperature for my little European oven.

-You’re looking for crispy outsides, mashy interiors but without too much char.
+You’re looking for crispy outsides, and mashy interiors but without too much char.
 Note that they burn quite quickly near the end.

 *My golden time and temperature: 210°C/ 410°F for 20 minutes, then flip and 15-20 minutes on the other side.*

 Another crucial factor to the success of these wedges is cutting them the right way.